 In some ways, Diana was very different to the usual MBA candidate—firstly, in age.
 She was only 23 when she enrolled at IESE, compared to their average age of 29.
 However, she’d already had more work experience than most.

 Diana had been a TD Bank scholar back home in Canada, selected from a huge pool of applicants to have her undergraduate degree financed while she did internship rotations around different parts of the bank.

 Although she’d enjoyed these internships—working in retail operations before moving through to human resources—by the end of the program she was itching to have more ownership over her career, and an MBA seemed like an obvious way to try and switch things up.

-She was targeting the top schools, so naturally IESE entered into the mix early.
-The school is ranked 13th in the world by the Financial Times, and is popular with recruiters at top companies like Bain, Amazon, and BCG.
+She was targeting the top business schools, so naturally IESE entered into the mix early.
+The school is ranked 10th in the world by the Financial Times Global MBA Ranking 2022, and it's popular with recruiters at top companies like Bain, Amazon, and BCG.

 However, what really stood out to Diana was the interest they took in her story over the numbers on her application.